jay2205/Cando/Readme.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:** I used the recycler view in my pre-work Project.
 Adapter are the data source (comparing iOS TableView and data source) for the recycler view or list view or grid view.
 They tell the view about home many items to display, layout of the each item at index.
 They can hold the behavior of the items displayed in the view.
+The 'getView'  method of the adpater returns the view at that particular index in the view.

 ## Notes
 Describe any challenges encountered while building the app.